-We are pleased that you have expressed interest in Eastern Washington University, and particularly in the Dental Hygiene Department.
+We are pleased you have expressed interest in Eastern Washington University, and particularly in the Dental Hygiene Department.

 Dental hygiene graduates are eligible to take national, regional, and state licensing examinations.
 Successful completion of the examinations enable baccalaureate dental hygienists to seek employment in private dental practices, health clinics, school programs, public health programs, hospitals, nursing homes, industrial clinics, college dental hygiene programs, corporations, and research.
 Employment opportunities for dental hygienist are good; excellent in some rural areas.
 The dental hygiene faculty at Eastern consists of full-time and part-time dental hygienists and dentists.
 Their diverse educational backgrounds and strong clinical expertise provide an excellent professional learning atmosphere for students.